cheftestn/big_config/hbase/hbase_tuning.md

 	-XX:ParallelGCThreads= 8+(40-8)(5/8)=28

-<a name="The following are the recommended Java GC and HBase heap settings:"></a>
+<a name="The following are the recommended Java GC and HBase heap settings."></a>

-###The following are the recommended Java GC and HBase heap settings:
+###The following are the recommended Java GC and HBase heap settings.

 >Step 1.
 Give HBase enough heap size by editing the `hbase-env.sh` file.
 For example, the following snippet configures a 16GB heap size for HBase: